 Dimension Name Nominal Size

 START_MID_STOP 3

 ЕРОСН 1

 VECTOR 3

 ICON_L2_MIGHTI_A_RED_ALTITUDE 60

 Variables

 Variables in this file are listed below.
-First, the most important variables (the "data" variables) are described, followed by the "support\data" variables, and finally the "metadata" variables.
+First, "data" variables are described, followed by the "support\data" variables, and finally the "metadata" variables.
 The variables classified as "ignore\data" are not shown.

 data